 The trailer flashes forward to the modern day, as the older versions of the characters reflect on the tempestuous relationships.
 Then there’s a compilation of past and present: fights, secret hand touching at the cinema, cuddles in bed and more distressed faces.

 My Policeman, which is based on Bethan Roberts’ 2012 romance novel of the same name, tells the tale of a closeted gay officer in 1957, navigating life in a time when it was illegal (homosexuality was made legal in the UK a decade later).

 Two stories run parallel to one another.
 The first is set in Brighton in the Fifties.
 Officer Tom Burgess, who is played by Styles, begins to date teacher Marion, but has an affair with male museum curator Patrick.
 As could probably be predicted, things get incredibly messy – made worse by the stifling British society in which they live.

 The second is set in the Nineties.
 Tom (now played by Linus Roache), Marion (Gina McKee), and Patrick (Rupert Everett) try to repair some of the damage they made to their relationships in the earlier years of their life.

 My Policeman is directed by ex-Donmar Warehouse Artistic Director Michael Grandage, and its script has been written by Oscar-nominated Ron Nyswaner.
 Nyswaner, who wrote the screenplay for Philadelphia, is known for his work on gay rights films, including Soldier’s Girl and The Celluloid Closet.

-The film took eight years to get to this point, but has been a labour of love for those involved.
+The film has taken eight years to get made, but has been a labour of love for those involved.